radioation/MegaDriving/README.md

 The code has been tested on [BlastEM and Real Hardware](https://youtu.be/p99XATFhSpo)

 # TODO
-* Improve steering code
+* Improve steering code.
-* Look into smoothing out road side object and car motion in the Y direction.
+* Look into smoothing road side object and car motion in the Y direction.
-* Add readme.md files to go over the code in each example.
+* Add readme.md files to explain the code in each example.
+* Look at making my own fixed-point implementation for more decimal